 #9: Home Equity Loan

-Another option for financing your restaurant is through a home equity loan and using your home as collateral for your restaurant.
+Another option for financing your restaurant is through a home equity funding and using your home as collateral for your restaurant.

 #10: Peer-to-Peer Lending

-Another option, peer-to-peer lending, is similar to crowd funding except you will pay an interest rate to your lenders.
+Another option, peer-to-peer funding, is similar to crowd funding except you will pay an cost of working capital to your funders.

 #11: Cash Advance

-This type of financing is quite expensive, but you can use it. #12: FIRST DOWN FUNDING : business loans for food industry businesses.
+This type of financing is quite expensive, but you can use it. #12: FIRST DOWN FUNDING : business funding for food industry businesses.
 Call us today.